 Just got accepted to NYU?
 Congratulations!
 Follow these steps to learn how to get your F-1 or J-1 visa and enter the U.S. in student status.

 To be eligible for NYU sponsorship of F-1 or J-1 student status, you need to be accepted to a full-time academic program at NYU and have an official admission notice from NYU along with an NYU University ID number.
+You are not eligible for NYU sponsorship if your program of study consists of only online courses.
 If you are not yet admitted to NYU and have questions about how to apply, please visit NYU Admissions.

 In order to study at NYU, you will need to obtain a student status for the U.S. NYU sponsors international students for either F-1 or J-1 student status.
 Read about your options below and decide which status works best for you.